arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Testing the Modbus RTU Client and Server

 Once you have uploaded the Modbus RTU Client and Server code for each Opta™ device, we can open the Serial Monitor on the Client side to debug the communication status between the devices.
-If everything is working correctly, you will be able to see `Success!` messages after each read-and-write tasks as shown in the image below:
+If everything is working correctly, you will be able to see `Success!` messages after each read-and-write task as shown in the image below:

 ![Modbus RTU Client and Server communication status.](assets/opta-modbus-client.png)

 ## Conclusion

-In this tutorial, we established a Modbus RTU connection between two Opta devices using the Arduino ecosystem tools, such as the Arduino IDE and libraries.
-In the described example, information is sent between a Modbus RTU Server and a Client.
+In this tutorial, we established a Modbus RTU connection between two Opta™ devices using the Arduino ecosystem tools, such as the Arduino IDE and Arduino libraries.
+The `ArduinoRS485` and `ArduinoModbus` libraries are essential components that enable communication with compatible Modbus RTU devices.
+With the demonstrative example described in this tutorial, we have established communication between a Modbus RTU Server and a Client; we can now configure and set a secondary Opta™ or use a Modbus RTU-compatible module for your project developments.